Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Party Sub process shot of dough shaped into a rope and placed in a bundt pan

-STEP FIVE: Cover the bundt pan with a piece of plastic wrap and allow the dough to rise on the counter for 3 to 6 hours, or according to your package directions, so that your dough doubles in size.
-This time varies greatly due to the temperature in your home.
-If it is very cool or very warm, the dough will rise accordingly.
+STEP FIVE: Cover the bundt pan with a piece of plastic wrap and allow the dough to rise on the counter for three to six hours, or according to your package directions, so that your dough doubles in size.

 Party Sub process shot of plastic wrap placed on top of the bundt pan

-STEP SIX: Once your dough has doubled in size, preheat the oven to 375°F. Bake for 25 to 30 minutes or until golden brown.
-Allow the baked bread to cool in the pan for 10 minutes, then invert it onto a cooling rack to cool completely.
+Allow the baked bread to cool in the pan for ten minutes, then invert it onto a cooling rack to cool completely.

 Party Sub process shot after dough is baked in a bundt pan